newGitHub1234/Project_1_ETL/README.md

 ETL project assignment1 to extract and combine data from different file formats

 # Packages Used :
-glob to handle file formats.
-pandas to read CSV and JSON files. xml.etree.ElementTree to parse XML data. datetime to track the progress of each phase through logging.
+glob to handle file formats "\n" pandas to read CSV and JSON files. xml.etree.ElementTree to parse XML data. datetime to track the progress of each phase through logging.